 Our Vintages

-First impressions of the 2007 vintage
+Impressions of the 2007 vintage

 Following a very mild winter, then subject to the summer-like conditions of April and May, the vines rapidly underwent vegetal growth of rare intensity.
 By the month of June, certain plots started showing a stage of the vegetative cycle that is not normally seen until a month later.
 Precocity, drought and water stress were the catch words of the moment, but also the worries of the moment.